 - Finally, prioritize your personal time and master the give and take between work and other important areas of your life.

 Work can be exhausting.
 Most people can’t wait to turn in for the day, to give their brain a nice long break until next time… but somehow they get roped back in.
 Within just hours, sometimes minutes, of getting home, they’re checking their email; they’re listening to voicemails; they’re doing more work.
 This is not a healthy work-life balance—it’s very much the opposite.
 A healthy work-life balance means something different to every individual, but it ultimately enables you to attend to and fulfill all major areas of life.
 So, what’s the key to doing so?
 Well, there are actually a few!

-Matthews says that you should also practice patience—even if you do see a couple emails coming in or your work phone goes off.
+7) Practice patience.
+Matthews says that you should also practice patience—even if you do see a couple emails coming in or your work phone starts going off.
 “Don’t answer your phone if it’s a work call during your personal time, if possible (this is another way of setting a boundary).
 If you have a voicemail, listen to it to see if it’s anything critical.
-If not, let it wait until the next day,” he says.
+If not, let it wait until the next day,” he advises.

-And finally, make up for the extra hours you put in at work as well as the ones you spend at home: “If you worked late last night, try not to tonight,” Matthews says.
+10) Give and take.
+And finally, make up for the extra hours you put in at work as well as the ones you spend at home.
+“If you worked late last night, try not to tonight,” Matthews says.
 “And vice versa, if you blew off work last night to binge watch a show with your wife, tell her you must get some work done tonight.
 We need to set boundaries with our loved ones too.”

 Explore the latest mental wellness tips and discussions, delivered straight to your inbox.